AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

    >[!NOTE]
    >
-   >For security, the Verification Codes in your TFA application continuously expire and regenerate. **_Always_** use the code that is currently displayed.
+   >For security, the verification codes in your TFA application continuously expire and regenerate. **_Always_** use the code that is currently displayed.

-1. With your TFA application now synced to your [!DNL Commerce] account, enter the **Verification Code** displayed in your TFA application and select **Verify Code** to continue.
+1. With your TFA application now paired with  your [!DNL Commerce] account, enter the **[!UICONTROL Verification Code]** displayed in your TFA application and select **[!UICONTROL Verify Code]** to continue.

    ![Setup TFA app](./assets/commerce-account-2fa-setup-app.png)<!-- zoom -->

 1. Save the **Recovery Codes** presented in a safe and accessible place.

-   If you cannot provide a Verification Code when you log in to your [!DNL Commerce] account, the only way to regain account access is to use a Recovery Code.
+   If you cannot provide a verification code when you log in to your [!DNL Commerce] account, the only way to regain account access is to use a recovery code.

-   Each Recovery Code is one-time use only, so do not try to reuse a Recovery Code you have already used previously (but you can always generate more---see the previous for details).
-Recovery Codes are case-sensitive.
+Each recovery code is one-time use only, but you can always [generate](#generate-new-recovery-codes) new ones.
+Recovery Codes are case-sensitive.Recovery Codes are case-sensitive.

 1. Select the checkbox to confirm and select **[!UICONTROL Submit]** to continue.